 Millet Crispy Treat

-When I was a kid, this was my absolute favorite sweet treat my grandma would make.
-She would always have left over bananas and make banana fruit leathers.
-This recipe is for peach fruit leathers but feel free to try any fruit that's on sale or that you have from your own garden.
+When I was a kid, my grandma would make these and they were my absolute favorite sweet treat.
+She would always have leftover bananas and make banana fruit leathers.
+This recipe is for peach fruit leathers, but feel free to try any fruit that's on sale or that you have from your own garden.

 Healthy "Candy" Necklaces

-Here's a great alternative to the most popular candale necklace.
-This one is a lot of fun to make with your kids.
+Here's a great alternative to your usual candy necklaces — and they're a lot of fun to make with your kids.
 Have them choose their favorite fruit to go with the circle cereal.
-They can make as many of them as they want and you won't have to cringe at the though of them literally wearing candy on their bodies.
+They can make as many of them as they want and you'll feel great about their nutritious snacking habits!

 Apple Sandwich Stackers